Part one of a three-part series

 LIVE WITH NO REGRETS

 I’ve committed to living as best I can without regrets.
 This goal has served me well – I can truly say I have very few regrets.
-I realized early on that there had to be more to life than making money or building something.
+When I started my first business, I worked 70 hours a week and this was before I was married.
+I intently put in a lot of time because I knew once I had a family I wanted to be present.
+I had a goal for family life and one for financial independence and I had high aspirations for both.
+Fortunately, I realized early on that there was more to life than making money or building something.
 It was a privilege to have the opportunity to work hard and attain success, and I’ve tried to never take that for granted.
 However, I came to realize that working was not the only way I felt my time could be best spent.
+I therefore needed to be smart in how I managed my time and put together a plan as to how I could achieve both goals.

 IT’S NOT HOW MUCH YOU HAVE, BUT HOW YOU SPEND IT